akshshar/xr-auditor/README.md

 	</GENERAL>
   ```

-  The <GENERAL> data is used to collect relevant information from the router config and oper state in order to uniquely identify the router that produced this XML content.
+  The `<GENERAL>` data is used to collect relevant information from the router config and oper state in order to uniquely identify the router that produced this XML content.

-2. <INTEGRITY-SET>
+2. &lt;INTEGRITY-SET&gt;

 This is the actual compliance/audit data being collected by the apps from the individual Linux shells.
 It can be seen from the snippets below, that the integrity set consists of three sections identified by the `domain` which can be `XR-LXC`, `ADMIN-LXC` or `HOST`.